 In this article, we will study thin layer chromatography in detail.

-Thin-layer chromatography is the simple, fast, easiest, and least expensive of all the chromatographic techniques which are used in quantitative and qualitative analysis to separate organic compounds and to test the purity of compounds.
+Thin-layer chromatography is the simple, fast, easiest, and least expensive of all the chromatographic techniques which are used in quantitative and qualitative analysis of separation of organic compounds, and to test the purity of compounds.

 TLC is a form of liquid chromatography that consists of two phases given as follows-